D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Method

-\paragraph{Divergence loss.} Divergence loss used in divergence network, which composed of $L_2$ loss and modified triplet loss.
+Divergence loss used in divergence network, which composed of $L_2$ loss and modified triplet loss.
 The $L_2$ loss can be defined as

-In order to make the divergence network produce divergence results, we use triplet loss between all pairs of different predictions from divergence network.
+It is worth noting that we used $L_2$ loss on all branches separately instead of just averaging them out with an overall $L_2$ loss.
+Because it allows for a more independent divergence of each branch, which is beneficial for the divergence stage.
+In order to make the divergence network produce divergence results more stable, we adopt triplet loss between all pairs of different predictions from divergence network.
 Our goal is to make the distance between $I_{D}^{i}$ and HR close and the distance between different members within $I_{D}$ farther.
 However, using triplet loss directly on RGB images causes the network to focus more on other differentiated directions (e.g., RGB space and luminance) than texture features.
-Therefore, we perform a series of processes on the triplet inputs as shown in Fig.~\ref{fig:pipeline}.
-Firstly, we process $I_{D}^{i}$ using $G(\cdot)$:
+Therefore, we perform a series of processes on the triplet inputs shown in Fig.~\ref{fig:pipeline}.
+Firstly, we process $I_{D}^{i}$ by $G(\cdot)$:

-where $Y_{D}^{i}$ is Y channel of $I_{D}^{i}$ in YCbCr space, $\mu_{Y_{D}^{i}}$ and $\sigma_{Y_{D}^{i}}$ are mean and standard deviation of $Y_{D}^{i}$ respectively. $G(\cdot)$ operation can make the network enable to focus more on the differentiation of texture space rather than color and luminance space.
+where $Y_{D}^{i}$ is Y channel of $I_{D}^{i}$ in YCbCr space, $\mu_{Y_{D}^{i}}$ and $\sigma_{Y_{D}^{i}}$ are mean and standard deviation of $Y_{D}^{i}$ respectively. $G(\cdot)$ operation enables network to focus more on the differentiation of texture space rather than color and luminance space.
 Secondly, the triplet inputs are converted to the residual domain where texture differences can be better represented.
 We express the residual of $I_{D}^{i}$ as

 where $\left |\cdot\right | $ is absolute value function.
-It can reduce the checkerboard phenomenon caused by triplet loss, which is discussed in Sec.~\ref{sec abl_study}.
-The formula for triplet loss is
+The pixel value of the residual images can oscillate between positive and negative, and absolute value function can reduce the checkerboard phenomenon caused by triplet loss as shown in Fig~\ref{abs_checkboard}.
+Overall, the formula for triplet loss is

 where $a$, $p$ and $n$ are anchor, positive and negative, respectively.
 Therefore, we can represent our final triplet loss as

 where $zero$ is zero map and it is the positive in residual domain. $\beta $ is a attenuation coefficient which can be described as